splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/2-preparation/1-otel.md

 {{% /tab %}}
 {{< /tabs >}}

 **Splunk Observability Cloud** offers wizards in the UI to walk you through the setup of the OpenTelemetry Collector on  Kubernetes, but in the interest of time, we will use the Helm command below.
-Some additional parameters are set to enable the operator and auto-instrumentation.
+Some additional parameters are set to enable the operator and Zero-Config Auto-Instrumentation.

-* `--set="operator.enabled=true"` - this will install the Opentelemetry operator, that will be used to handle auto instrumentation.
+* `--set="operator.enabled=true"` - this will install the Opentelemetry operator that will be used to handle auto-instrumentation.
-* `--set="certmanager.enabled=true"` - This will install the required certificate manager for the operator.
+* `--set="certmanager.enabled=true"` - this will install the required certificate manager for the operator.
-* `--set="splunkObservability.profilingEnabled=true"` - This enabled Code Profiling via the operator.
+* `--set="splunkObservability.profilingEnabled=true"` - this enables Code Profiling via the operator.

 To install the collector run the following command, do **NOT** edit this: